1 Big Gripe Critics Have With the 2023 Ford Ranger

 The one less-stellar category

-Despite all its rave reviews and above-average scores, there’s one area and category that the new Ford Ranger has less-than-stellar ratings.
+Despite all its rave reviews and above-average scores, there’s one problem area that the new Ford Ranger has less-than-stellar ratings.
 U.S. News says the interior is “reasonably spacious,” but that’s the extent of their praise.

 Unfortunately, the 2023 Ford Ranger suffers from a “cheap-feeling interior.”
 Interior scores for the Ranger are only 5.7 out of 10.
 Nothing about the Ranger is going to inspire feelings of overwhelming comfort, upscale touchpoints, or intuitive technology.

-When compared to other trucks on the market, most of which are stacked with high-quality materials and upscale comfort-based amenities, the Ranger just falls short with interior scoring.
+Compared to other trucks on the market, most of which are stacked with high-quality materials and upscale comfort-based amenities, the Ranger falls short with interior scoring.

 Car and Driver says the “interior feels old,” sharing similar sentiments with other industry critics.
 And you might agree with the layout and materials in the cab.
 Not that it’s not a terrible interior.
 But you’ll certainly get nostalgic vibes from the Ranger interior of years ago when you climb in for yourself.